MicrosoftDocs/win32/desktop-src/FileIO/file-security-and-access-rights.md

 ---
-Description: 'Because files are securable objects, access to them is regulated by the access-control model that governs access to all other securable objects in Windows.' ms.assetid: '991d7d94-fae7-406f-b2e3-dee811279366'
+Description: Because files are securable objects, access to them is regulated by the access-control model that governs access to all other securable objects in Windows. ms.assetid: 991d7d94-fae7-406f-b2e3-dee811279366
-title: File Security and Access Rights
+title: File Security and Access Rights ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Security and Access Rights

 Because files are [securable objects](https://msdn.microsoft.com/library/windows/desktop/aa379557), access to them is regulated by the access-control model that governs access to all other securable objects in Windows.
 For a detailed explanation of this model, see [Access Control](https://msdn.microsoft.com/library/windows/desktop/aa374860).

-You can specify a [security descriptor](https://msdn.microsoft.com/library/windows/desktop/aa379561) for a file or directory when you call the [**CreateFile**](createfile.md), [**CreateDirectory**](createdirectory.md), or [**CreateDirectoryEx**](createdirectoryex.md) function.
+You can specify a [security descriptor](https://msdn.microsoft.com/library/windows/desktop/aa379561) for a file or directory when you call the [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master), [**CreateDirectory**](/windows/win32/FileAPI/nf-fileapi-createdirectorya?branch=master), or [**CreateDirectoryEx**](/windows/win32/WinBase/nf-winbase-createdirectoryexa?branch=master) function.
 If you specify **NULL** for the *lpSecurityAttributes* parameter, the file or directory gets a default security descriptor.
 The access control lists (ACL) in the default security descriptor for a file or directory are inherited from its parent directory.
 Note that a default security descriptor is assigned only when a file or directory is newly created, and not when it is renamed or moved.

 To retrieve the security descriptor of a file or directory object, call the [**GetNamedSecurityInfo**](https://msdn.microsoft.com/library/windows/desktop/aa446645) or [**GetSecurityInfo**](https://msdn.microsoft.com/library/windows/desktop/aa446654) function.
 To change the security descriptor of a file or directory object, call the [**SetNamedSecurityInfo**](https://msdn.microsoft.com/library/windows/desktop/aa379579) or [**SetSecurityInfo**](https://msdn.microsoft.com/library/windows/desktop/aa379588) function.